-If a child is going to be absent or tardy, parents are expected to notify the school explaining the reason.
+If a child is going to be absent from school or tardy, parents are expected to notify the school explaining the reason for their child's absence.

+A request to have a child excused from classes must be in writing, giving the reason for the planned absence.
 When possible, medical and dental appointments should be made outside of school time.
-Please make sure to send a note from any appointments.